evolvingpixie/shrimp-akkome-fe/docs/docs/HACKING.md

 # Hacking, tweaking, contributing

-## What PleromaFE even is, how it works
+## What Akkoma-FE even is, how it works

-PleromaFE is an SPA (Single-Page Application) backed by [Vue](https://vuejs.org/) framework.
+Akkoma-FE is an SPA (Single-Page Application) backed by [Vue](https://vuejs.org/) framework.
 It means that it's just a nearly-empty HTML page with bunch of JavaScript that actually generates and controls DOM (i.e. html elements) in Runtime.
 Currently, there's no way around it - you have to have Javascript enabled in the browser to make it work, there is a theoretical possibility to generate some HTML server-side but it's not implemented yet.

 You can serve static html page and everything from any HTTP(S) server but currently it will try to access /api/ path at same domain it's running on, meaning that as of right now you cannot put it on one domain and access the other without proxying requests.